LucasWaelti/kalibr-wiki/IMU-Noise-Model-and-Intrinsics.md

 ***

-Table 1: Summary of the IMU noise model parameters as they can be specified in the [IMU configuration YAML file](yaml-formats).
+Table 1: Summary of the IMU noise model parameters as they can be specified in the [IMU configuration YAML file](yaml-formats) of Kalibr.

 Parameter | YAML element | Symbol | Units
 --- | --- | --- | ---